ispc/ispc/docs/ispc.rst

   ``-fp-model except``) the compiler will generate code that uses the x87 unit rather than KNC's vector unit.
-For similar reasons, the options ``–ansi`` and ``–fmath-errno`` may result in calls to math functions that are implemented in x87 rather than KNC instructions.
+For similar reasons, the options ``–ansi`` and ``–fmath-errno`` may result in calls to math functions that are implemented in x87 rather than using Initial Many Core Instructions (Intel® IMCI) instructions.
 This will have a significant performance impact.
 See the ICC manual for details on these compiler options.

 All of these issues are currently actively being addressed and will be fixed in future releases.